Alamvic/druid/README.md

 ### Visiting the AST

-The `DRASTInterpreter` class implements a `visiting` protocol where the visit methods are.
+The `DRASTInterpreter` class implements a `visiting` protocol where the `visit` methods are grouped.
 Most of the visit methods are simple, like the following ones:

 ```smalltalk